kofiCode/PublicDocumentation/haskell/io-monad.md

   c :: String -> IO ()
 ```

-so we are in good shape.
+great!
+Keep in mind that the bind operator only gets inserted between
+the function, so since there is no function after `c` we don't remove
+the `IO` from it's result, we simply understand that `c`'s result is
+the result of the `main` function since it's the last function in the
+`do` block.

 Now lets apply this to the real code that we
 have at the top:

 ```haskell